akshayrajpb/Coin-Flip--montecarlo-simulator-/README.md

 Goals:

--Perform a Monte Carlo simulation in Python.
+  - Perform a Monte Carlo simulation in Python.

--Learn how to implement Artificial Neural Networks in Python.
+  - Learn how to implement Artificial Neural Networks in Python.